Portrait of a Girl - Egon Schiele Phone Case.

 *Although some parts are not printed on the entire surface, the printing position will be adjusted by hand when delivered.

-Elegant finish
+●Elegant finish

-The matte texture with no gloss gives a sophisticated and chic impression, and it feels smooth and comfortable in your hand.
+The matte texture with no gloss gives it a sophisticated and chic impression, and it feels smooth and comfortable in your hand.

 ●Safe even if dropped

-Title | Portrait of a Girl |
+| Work name | Portrait of a Girl |

-Author Name | Egon Schiele |
+| Author name | Egon Schiele |

-Production date | |
+| Production date | |

-Related Keywords | egon schiele, schiele, sketch egon schiele, watercolor portrait, expressionism , portrait watercolor, animal, art, cc0, child, |
+| Related Keywords | egon schiele, schiele, sketch egon schiele, watercolor portrait, expressionism , portrait watercolor, animal, art, child, |

-Control number | 1-79 |
+| Management number | 1-79 |

 商品写真はできる限り実物の色に近づけるよう徹底しておりますが、 お使いのモニター設定、お部屋の照明等により実際の商品と色味が異なる場合がございます。